ESL Activities and Games | Teaching just, yet, already, since and for

 A B1 level ESL lesson plan containing activities and games for teaching just, yet, already, since and for with the present perfect.
 Use it as a stand-alone lesson plan, or to supplement an existing one on a similar or related topic.
-The recommended way to view these materials is through the TEFL Handbook app, which gives you offline access to all of the teaching resources on this site.

 A perfect sentence

-We start off with this ESL grammar activity.
-Write the following style of gap-fill exercise on the board and have the students work individually to complete the sentences:
+Start by writing the following style of gap-fill exercise on the board and have the students work individually to complete the sentences:

 1. Jen hasn't been to a basketball game _____, but she really wants to go.